Late-boomer/stream-engine-docs/docs/index.md

 tobii_device_create_ex allocates and initializes this state, and is needed for all functions which communicates with a device.
 Creating a device will establish a connection to the tracker, and can be used to query the device for more information.

+User of the stream engine API needs to make a conscious decision regarding the intended field of use for the device by choosing between interactive or analytical use.

 tobii_license_key_t is a basic structure that contains the license key and its size in bytes.